sguzman/math-research/README.md

 - Destructuring a real curve into holomorphic function.
 Re[f(x)] is scaling and Im[f(x)] is rotation
 - Creating a general functional iterator that takes a function and composes itself once.
 This general functional iterator can be easily composed
 - Symbol fatigue and math anxiety
+- Holomorphic functional calculus for iterated real functions of one variable